What to Know About Metro’s Proposed Fare Hikes, Bus Cuts

 One revenue-boosting measure proposed is raising the base rush-hour fare to $2.35, a 10-cent increase, which could bring in an additional $5.6 million, WTOP reports.

-Some of the more costly proposals could prove popular with riders — especially ones that ride outside of regular commuter hours.
+Some of the more costly proposals could prove popular with riders — especially ones who travel outside of regular commuting hours.

-One proposal would cut weekend fares to $2, costing Metro about $11.3 million while hopefully bringing in more rides, WTOP reports.
+One proposal would cut weekend fares to $2, costing Metro about $11.3 million but hopefully bringing in more rides, WTOP reports.

 Metro is also considering bringing back some late-night service that would allow trains to run until midnight on weekdays and 2 a.m. on weekends.
 That would cost about $3.8 million, WTOP reports.